Abhi47-kr/Flipkart-Mobile-Data-Analysis/README.md

 From the EDA, the following insights were derived:
 - **Price Distribution**: Analysis of price variation across different RAM and ROM configurations.
 - **Brand Performance**: Identification of top-performing brands based on average ratings.
 - **Ratings Distribution**: Understanding customer feedback distribution across different brands.

+## PROJECT IMPACT
+- *Scraped* data for over *2,000 mobile phones*, including product names, prices, descriptions, and ratings.
+- *Utilized BeautifulSoup* and *Requests* to efficiently gather data, ensuring a comprehensive dataset for analysis.
+- *Processed* raw data to handle missing values,enhancing data quality and usability using Pandas.
+- *Visualized* price distribution, brand performance, and ratings distribution through multiple charts using *Matplotlib*, providing clear and actionable insights.

 ## CONCLUSION
 This project demonstrates my ability to scrape, clean, and analyze real-world data using Python.
 The insights derived can be used by potential buyers to make informed decisions and by sellers to understand market trends.